• Christmastide •

 Part of Speech: Noun, mass (no plural)

-Meaning: The Twelve Days of Christmas, from Christmas eve to the eve of Epiphany, January 5, the same season celebrated in the famous Christmas song of the same name.
+Meaning: The Twelve Days of Christmas, from Christmas eve to the eve of Epiphany, January 5, the same season celebrated in the famous Christmas carol of the same name.

 Notes: Today's word is a bit nostalgic since it contains the mysterious and poorly understood term tide.
 Today tide refers to the rise and fall of the oceans.
 It originally meant "time", before its meaning was reduced to just those times when the sea rises and falls.